xBidoof/xDoofSDK/README.md

 Official xDoof SDK .Net
 - xDoofSDK is a library that contains functions for the .Net language (created in VB.net)

-> I disclaim any responsibility if something happens if you use other build of this library, we will not be responsible for any damage
+> I decline any responsibility if something happens if you use other build of this library, we will not be responsible for any damage